A poster-sized calendar with a bubble to pop every day! Available at Amazon.com

 27 Dec 2014

-Formerly in the Apple App Store, it now works in Safari / Chrome.
-On computers, use the arrow keys to steer.
+Formerly an iPhone app, it now works in Safari / Chrome.
+For desktop, use the arrow keys to steer.

 Notes about the development of the Invisible Maze game